kmicinski/cs245/syllabus.md

 ​chat​ ​using​ ​cryptographic​ ​primitives​ ​provided,​ ​or​ ​explore​ ​an​ ​attack​ ​on​ ​an insecure​ ​cryptographic​ ​hash.

-#### Project 3: Web security (weeks 7-9 incl.)
+#### Project 3: Web security (weeks 9-12 incl.)
 (Uses Python programming)

-Students​ ​will​ ​be​ ​given​ ​an​ ​insecure​ ​web​ ​app​ ​written​ ​in​ ​Python​ ​which​ ​is​ ​vulnerable​ ​to​ ​an​ ​SQL injection​ ​attack.​ ​They​ ​will​ ​then​ ​craft​ ​an​ ​input​ ​which​ ​causes​ ​the​ ​app​ ​to​ ​leak​ ​secret​ ​information​ ​(in this​ ​case,​ ​student​ ​grades​ ​from​ ​a​ ​synthetic​ ​gradebook​ ​consisting​ ​of​ ​fictitious​ ​students).​ ​They​ ​will then​ ​fix​ ​this​ ​attack​ ​in​ ​the​ ​app.​ ​Finally,​ ​students​ ​will​ ​attempt​ ​to​ ​break​ ​other​ ​students’​ ​fixes.
+Students​ ​will​ ​be​ ​given​ ​an​ ​insecure​ ​web​ ​app​ ​written​ ​in​ ​Python and JS.
+This app will be​ ​vulnerable​ ​certain attacks​ ​(e.g., SQL injection​, XSRF).​ ​They​ ​will​ ​then​ ​craft​ ​an​ ​input​ ​which​ ​causes​ ​the​ ​app​ ​to​ ​leak​ ​secret​ ​information​ ​(e.g.,,​ ​student​ ​grades​ ​from​ ​a​ ​synthetic​ ​gradebook​ ​consisting​ ​of​ ​fictitious​ ​students).​ ​They​ ​will then​ ​fix​ ​this​ ​attack​ ​in​ ​the​ ​app.​ ​Finally,​ ​students​ ​will​ ​attempt​ ​to​ ​break​ ​other​ ​students’​ ​fixes.

-#### Final project (weeks 10-14):
+#### Final project (weeks 13-14): Build it, Break it, Fix it

-This​ ​will​ ​be​ ​a​ ​final​ ​project,​ ​either​ ​in​ ​a​ ​group​ ​or​ ​alone.​ ​Students​ ​requesting​ ​to​ ​work​ ​alone​ ​need prior​ ​approval​ ​for​ ​a​ ​topic​ ​and​ ​expectations​ ​will​ ​be​ ​calibrated​ ​accordingly.​ ​Students​ ​will​ ​select one​ ​of​ ​the​ ​following​ ​projects,​ ​or​ ​propose​ ​their​ ​own​ ​project:

-- Information flow specification (uses Python/Jeeves)

-  Implement​ ​privacy​ ​policies​ ​for​ ​a​ ​secure​ ​student​ ​grades​ ​database​ ​using​ ​Jeeves,​ ​an extension​ ​to​ ​the​ ​Python​ ​programming​ ​language.

-- Designing a privacy UI (uses Python / Javascript / etc..)

-  Use​ ​best​ ​practices​ ​to​ ​propose​ ​and​ ​implement​ ​a​ ​new​ ​UI​ ​for​ ​some​ ​privacy-related mechanism,​ ​and​ ​perform​ ​a​ ​mock​ ​implementation.

-- Malware reverse engineering

-  Use​ ​reverse​ ​engineering​ ​tools​ ​to​ ​understand​ ​and​ ​discuss​ ​how​ ​a​ ​particular​ ​piece​ ​of malware​ ​works.

-- Implement signature-based antivirus

-  Students​ ​will​ ​read​ ​about​ ​and​ ​implement​ ​a​ ​variant​ ​of​ ​signature-based​ ​antivirus​ ​detection for​ ​a​ ​small​ ​sample​ ​of​ ​malware.

-Students​ ​will​ ​check​ ​in​ ​with​ ​the​ ​professor​ ​regularly,​ ​and​ collaboration​ ​will​ ​occur​ ​via​ ​Github.
+This will be a final project where groups break each other's projects.
+Points will be allocated for both individual work and group work.
+Individuals must work to find bugs in other projects, and groups must work to fix to find bugs in their projects.

 ## Grading